lee-zhg/watson-chatbot-pre-post-webhook/README.md

 If you created your dialog skill from scratch, you MUST add the same context variable to the first dialog node.

+1. Login to IBM Cloud.

+1. Locate and open the Watson Assistant instance.

+1. On the `Manage` tab of Watson Assistant window, click `Launch Watson Assistant` button.

+1. Open your dialog skill.

+1. Select `Dialog` in the left pane.

+1. Select the first dislog node.

+1. Add context variable `lang_id` if it does not exist.

+1. Set the value of `lang_id` to `null`.

 ### Step 5 - Verification